Tag Archives: millimeter waves

 Free Space Optics: An Overview of Market and Technology

 Free space optical (FSO) technology in commercial applications has been around for a couple of decades now.
 During this time, significant developments happened to improve the utility and reduce cost.
-Today’s systems pack more capacity in smaller volume and at lower price while measures to improve reliability are integrated into the solutions to increase the robustness of the… Read More »
+Today’s systems pack more capacity in smaller volume and at lower price while measures to improve reliability are integrated into the solutions to increase the… Read More »

 New Frontiers in Wireless Communications: Extremely High Frequency Communications.

 The success of personal wireless communications may have been inevitable: communications is an essential tenant of human social structure.
 Coupled with the proliferation of wireless communication has been a drive to open up new bands of frequency spectrum.
-The most recent example is the millimeter wave band around 60 GHz which was assigned for unlicensed use and is… Read More »
+The most recent example is the millimeter wave band around 60 GHz which was assigned for unlicensed… Read More »